 Though not part of the adopted Mitigation Program, relatively new cooperative efforts such as the Integrated Regional Water Management Plan (IRWM Plan) will help result in increased state and federal grant funding for solutions to augment the Mitigation Program efforts.
 The District is serving as the lead to prepare the IRWM Plan for a region encompassing Monterey Peninsula areas within the District boundary, the area in the Carmel River watershed outside of the MPWMD boundary, Carmel Bay and the Southern Monterey Bay.
-MPWMD will be reimbursed up to \$496,957 to prepare the Plan, which is estimated to cost a total of about \$1,258,000.
+MPWMD was reimbursed up \$496,957 to prepare the Plan, which cost a total of about \$1,258,000 to prepare.
 Funds for reimbursement will come from the IRWM grant program funded by State Proposition 50.
 The plan will combine strategies to improve and manage potable water supply, water conservation, stormwater runoff, floodwaters, wastewater, water recycling, habitat for wildlife, and public recreation.
-A draft IRWM Plan was completed in November 2006.
-When finalized, the IRWM Plan will also aid in applying to State grant programs for implementing projects such as those funded by Proposition 50, 84, and 1E and in applying to Federal grant programs such as those funded through the Army Corps of Engineers and NMFS.